wrestlehacks64/hostiletakeover/progress/log-08-game-intro.md

 This section has been well documented by others, just curiousity pulled me into learning how the whole intro process was pieced together.

+I'm going to stop before I get too deep into this, but I'm glad to know the basics.